Audetas/ExternalCrosshair/README.md

 - Savable settings
 - Crosshair is automatically displayed to target window when opened
 - Minimizes to system to stay idle

-## To Do
-- Fix broken settings reading
-- Fix some of the styling options rendering